andreikop/enki/README.md

 I'm absolutelly sure, that it is possible to **join all the best in one project**.
 I really can't understand why the open source comunity hasn't done it yet. **Where are heros of the new generation?**

 I'm going to create next Unix text editor.
-Of course, such revolution can't be done by one man, but only by the comunity. **Your help needed!**
+Of course, such revolution can't be done by one man, but only by the comunity. **Your bug reports, suggestions, patches... are welcome!**

 ## mksv3 principles